omise/omise-ios/README.md

 ### Built-in forms

-Opn Payments iOS SDK provides easy-to-use drop-in UI forms for both Tokenizing a Card and Creating a Payment Source, which you can easily integrate into your application.
+Opn Payments iOS SDK provides easy-to-use drop-in UI forms for both Tokenizing a Card and Creating a Payment SourceOLD, which you can easily integrate into your application.

 #### Card form